-Free Fire, backed with National Lottery funding through the BFI Film Fund, is in cinemas from 31 March 2017
+Free Fire, backed with National Lottery funding through the BFI Film Fund, is available now on BFI Player

 It was the closing night gala of the 60th BFI London Film Festival